afondiel/ChatGPT-Prompt-Engineering-DeepLearningAI/l7-expanding.md

 In this lesson, you will generate customer service emails that are tailored to each customer's review.

+### Warnings & good usage

+- Expanding can be used to generate a large amount of spam.
+- It's strongly advised to use AI & LLMs in a responsible way or in a way that helps people.

 ### Customize the automated reply to a customer email